AI-OR/2023/index.md

 - Review Process: All papers will undergo a peer-review process.
 Selected papers will be presented in the poster session.
 - Awards: A "Best Paper Award" will be given, accompanied by a cash prize of $1000.
 - Publication: All accepted papers will be featured in a special issue of [INFOR](https://www.tandfonline.com/toc/tinf20/current).
-- Submission Portal: Papers should be submitted via CMT.
+- Submission Portal: Papers should be submitted via [INFOR portal, to be updated].
 - Due date: Submissions are due on November 24, 2023.

 <!-- Organizers -->